OpenNebula/docs/source/deployment/vmware_infrastructure_setup/nsx_setup.rst

 Logical Switches
 ^^^^^^^^^^^^^^^^

-It is not mandatory to have any logical switch before start using opennebula NSX-V integration, but is recommendable to test that logical switches are working properly, creating a logical switch from vCenter into a Transport Zone, and attaching it into two VMs to test that overlay network is working.
+It is not mandatory to have any logical switch before start using opennebula NSX-V integration.
+However, it is recommended to test that logical switches are working properly, creating a logical switch from vCenter into a Transport Zone, and attaching it into two VMs to test that overlay network is working.

 Distributed Firewall
 ^^^^^^^^^^^^^^^^^^^^